rafaellcoellho/blink-led-stm32f103-makefile/README.md

 make erase          -> erase the uC
 ```

+You need to change the TARGET variables in the MakeRunnable.mk and Makefile
+files to fit the name of your project.

 To add new files to the project, you must include them in the build script
 (MakeRunnable.mk file).
 If you include direct files in the src or src_stm32
 folders, go to the C_SOURCES variable and add the file name with the path to